 The child-safe standards are compulsory minimum standards for organisations that provide services for children to help protect children from abuse.
 The standards aim to drive cultural change in organisations so that protecting children from abuse is embedded in the everyday thinking and practice of leaders, staff and volunteers.
 The Commission for Children and Young People is the oversight body for the Child Safe Standards.

-The Department of Justice and Regulation.
+The Department of Justice and Community Safety.

 A court order made under the Serious Sex Offenders (Detention and Supervision) Act 2009 which provides for the continued detention of serious sex offenders.